monsoonmaelstrom/book2/book2.md

 ### 39 - Where is My Mind

 “Were you able to find out anything about Reese?”
-I ask Giorgi.
+I question Giorgi.

-“Michael didn’t say so, but I very much got the impression Reese is with Alexandria.”
+“Michael didn’t say so, but I very much got the impression that Reese is with Alexandria.”

 I sigh, rubbing a hand over my face and pushing my hair back.
 If I’d only been more patient, more careful all of this could have been avoided.
 Gavin was right.
-I’m the one to blame for all of this.
+I’m the one to blame for everything.

 “Any idea whether she’s there by choice or not?”